Community Memorial Hospital is here for our community.

 Care-A-Van: We provide Care-A-Van service for patients who need transportation to the hospital or physician office.
 The cost to provide this service each year is approximately $20,000.

-Athletic Training: We currently provide athletic training services to Hicksville, Edgerton, and Edon school districts.
+Athletic Training: We currently provide athletic training services to Hicksville, Edgerton, Edon, Montpelior, and North Central school districts.
 The cost to provide this service during the 2011-2012 school year was $107,950.
 We also offer Saturday Bump Clinics during the fall sports season which allow all area athletes the opportunity to have their injuries evaluated free of charge.

 Lunch & Learn: We offer monthly Lunch & Learn educational events geared toward seniors.
 The cost to provide this educational series is approximately $5,000 annually.